-Application will be made to list the bonds on the official list of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market of the Luxembourg Stock Exchange.
+Application has been made to list the bonds on the official list of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market of the Luxembourg Stock Exchange.

-See "Risk Factors" beginning on page S-9 to read about certain risks you should consider before investing in the bonds.
+See "Risk Factors" beginning on page S-8 to read about certain risks you should consider before investing in the bonds.